Environmental governance in Brazil

-National Environmental Policy
+National environmental policy

 In 1981, the Brazilian government put into force the National Environmental Policy (NEP), through Law No. 6938.
-The main objective of this policy is to establish standards that make sustainable development possible, using mechanisms and instruments that are capable of ensuring greater protection for the environment.
-The NEP covers many environmental issues, including the definition of standards, licensing, environmental impact assessments, special areas for preservation, incentives for cleaner production, and environmental zoning.
-The guidelines of this policy are developed through standards and plans to guide public bodies of the Brazilian federation, in accordance with the ten principles stated in Article 2 of Law 6938.
+The main objective of this policy was to establish standards to make sustainable development possible and ensuring greater protection for the environment.
+The NEP covered many environmental issues, including the definition of standards, licensing, environmental impact assessments, special areas for preservation, incentives for cleaner production, and environmental zoning.
+The guidelines of this policy were developed through standards and plans to guide public bodies of the Brazilian federation, in accordance with the ten principles stated in Article 2 of Law 6938.
 These principles are as follows: